The autoregressive neural network architecture of the Boltzmann distribution of pairwise interacting spins systems: Results

 \section{Results}

 In this section, I compare several ARNN architectures in learning to generate samples from the Boltzmann distribution of the CW and SK models.
-Moreover, the ability to recover the Hamiltonian coupling parameters from Monte-Carlo-generated instances is presented.
-The CW$_N$, CW$_{\infty}$ and SK$_{RS/kRSB}$ architectures, presented in previous sections, are compared with: \begin{itemize} \item The one parameter (1P) architecture, where a single weight parameter is multiplied by the sums of the input variables, and then the sigma function is applied.
+Additionally, the ability to recover the Hamiltonian coupling parameters from Monte-Carlo-generated instances is presented.
+The CW$_N$, CW$_{\infty}$ and SK$_{RS/kRSB}$ architectures, presented in previous sections, are compared with:

+\begin{itemize} \item The one parameter (1P) architecture, where a single weight parameter is multiplied by the sums of the input variables, and then the sigma function is applied.
 This architecture was already used for the CW system in \cite{https://doi.org/10.48550/arxiv.2210.11145}.
 The total number of parameters scales as $N$. \item The single layer (1L) architecture, where a fully connected single linear layer parametrizes the whole probability distribution, where a mask is applied to a subset of the weights in order to preserve the autoregressive properties.
 The width of the layer is $N$, and the total number of parameters scale as $N^2$ \cite{pmlr-v37-germain15}. \item The MADE architecture\cite{pmlr-v37-germain15}, where the whole probability distribution is represented with a deep sequence of fully connected layers, with non-linear activation functions and masks in between them, to assure the autoregressive properties.
 Respect the 1L the deep architecture of MADE enhances the expressive power.
-The MADE$_{dw}$ used has $d$ hidden layers, each of them with width $w$ times the input variables $N$.
-For instance, the 1L architecture is equivalent to the MADE$_{11}$ and MADE$_{23}$ has two hidden fully-connected layers, each of them of width $3N$. \end{itemize}
+The MADE$_{dc}$ used has $d$ hidden layers, each of them with $c$ channels of width $N$.
+For instance, the 1L architecture is equivalent to the MADE$_{11}$ and MADE$_{23}$ has two hidden fully-connected layers, each of them composed of three channels of width $N$. \end{itemize}

-The parameters of the ARNN are trained using the Kullback-Leibler divergence or equivalently the variational free energy, see equation \ref{eq:kl}.
-Given an ARNN, $Q^{\theta}$, that depend on a set of parameters $\theta$ and the Boltzmann distribution $P$, the variational free energy can be estimates as:
+The parameters of the ARNN are trained to minimize the Kullback-Leibler divergence or, equivalently, the variational free energy (see Eq.~(\ref{eq:kl})).
+Given an ARNN, $Q^{\theta}$, that depends on a set of parameters $\theta$ and the Hamiltonian of the system $H$, the variational free energy can be estimated as: